The New Deal: Three lessons on the malleability of significance

 What three things should we know?

 3) Macquarie was a Marmite figure.
 He certainly did not please everyone.
-Australia’s reformed criminals no doubt looked upon his generous land grants positively.
+Australia’s reformed criminals no doubt looked upon his munificent land grants positively.
 In addition, Macquarie’s contribution towards the planning and development of Australia’s early towns is undoubted.
-That these towns have stood the test of time constitutes his enduring legacy.
+That these towns have stood the test of time constitutes Macquarie's enduring legacy.
 To this end, Macquarie was admired by those who viewed his developmental endeavours as a necessary prerequisite in the process of transition from a dedicated penal colony to a fully functional colony.
 However, there were those in London who viewed Macquarie as financially wasteful, a misguided spendthrift and a colonial loose cannon, beyond the reproach or rebuke of his superiors in London.
 Moreover, there were those in Australia who viewed Macquarie as being overly lenient on the convicts themselves.
-His generous land grants were seen by some as a threat to the social status-quo and the entrenched privileges of the free settlers.
-Moreover, the indigenous aboriginal population continued to suffer while he was governor.
-Macquarie was not to everyone’s taste.
+His unswerving commitment to the provision of land grants was seen by some as a dangerous threat to the social status-quo and the entrenched privileges of Australia's 'free settlers'.
+Moreover, the indigenous aboriginal population continued to suffer significantly while Macquarie was governor.
+Like Marmite, Macquarie was not to everyone's taste.

 Thank you for reading.
 Feedback is always welcome!